 I don't know the history of this statute, but I do know a fair bit of U.S. history.
 And I have a fair bit of relevant real-world experience.
 An extremely good and important functional reason may underlie the requirement to use of regular forces instead of militias.
 Historically, in the U.S. regular forces were much more professional and much more disciplined than any militia.
 Too often, militias chose their own leaders, and they too often were no better than a heavily-armed, wildly uncontrollable mob.

 I'm speaking especially about the militia's of the mid-to-late 1800's (including in conflicts with Native Americans and our Spanish or Mexican neighbors).
-But as early as the start of the Revolutionary War, regular soldiers and national leaders saw the need for a national army because of the dangerous defects of militias.
+But as early as the start of the Revolutionary War, regular soldiers and national leaders saw the need for a national army because militias were so dangerously undisciplined that their participation undermined the discipline and effectiveness of even the regular forces.
 See, e.g., https://www.history.com/this-day-in-history/September-30/washington-blames-militia-for-problems

 Some wonder about Donald's capacity to faithfully execute anything, much less the Constitution.
 The longer this charade goes on, the harder it will be for everybody.